alexandraburu23/3DMP/README.md

 Final Project - completed:

--uploaded the canvases
+- uploaded the canvases

--uploaded the first progress of the design
+- uploaded the first progress of the design

--uploaded the second progress of the design
+- uploaded the second progress of the design

--uploaded the final version of the design and README file
+- uploaded the final version of the design and README file